lulav/ros2_fprime_bridge/README.md

 The user needs to define the messages going back and forth between the two frameworks by writing cpp headers that define the structures that make up the messages.

 The cpp headers are used as the source by which all communication messages are defined for all interface description languages.
-A Python script parses the headers, and generates schema files for:
+A python script parses the headers, and generates schema files for:
 - F` (.fpp)
 - ROS (.msg)
 - Protobuf (.proto, version 2 and 3)